 Johns Hopkins Medicine

-The mission of the Department of Pathology is to discover, disseminate and apply knowledge in the study of disease, to advance the field of human health, and to provide the highest quality of patient care.
+The mission of the Department of Pathology is to discover, to disseminate and apply knowledge in the study of disease, to advance the field of human health, and to provide the highest quality of patient care.

 For Patients